Molly Tiede '09: The Light in the Piazza

 With previous stints at prestigious companies such as the Santa Fe Opera, the Old

-Globe Theatre in San Diego, CA and Julliard in New York, Molly has been a bright light
+Globe Theatre in San Diego, Calif. and Julliard in New York, Molly has been a bright

 I wanted to be an actor; I love acting and had such a great time doing it, but it